Career Map: Physiotherapist

 - An average score on the CanTEST of at least 4, with no component lower than 4, plus an oral interview of at least 4.5; or

-- A score of at least 7 on the International Language Testing System (IELTS).
+- An overall score of at least 7 on the Academic International English Language Testing System (IELTS).
 The test must include all components: listening, reading, writing and speaking; or

 For more information on these language tests contact the appropriate organizations.
 Each address is provided at the end of this document.

 Step 2 - Physiotherapy Competency Exam (PCE), Part One:

 The PCE consists of two parts.
 Part One is a written qualifying exam.
 You must successfully complete the qualifying exam before advancing to Part Two.
 Part Two is a clinical exam known as the Clinical Component.

 Part One: Written Component is offered several times a year.
 When you register to complete the written exam, The Alliance will send you an Orientation Resource package with information about the exam.

 The exam is a written multiple-choice examination that tests your knowledge of physiotherapy.
 It includes questions on basic sciences, physical therapy theory, research, assessment, planning and treatment.
 The exam takes four hours to complete.

 The exam is held at numerous sites across the country.

 If you do not pass Part One: Written Component, you may repeat it two times within two years of the failed examination.